elliottslaughter/task-bench-paper/pldi20_reviews/rebuttal.md

 overheads.
 Papers that look at system overheads typically report measurements in tasks per second, but either use empty tasks or do not report the level of efficiency achieved.
 (See below for citations.)
-In either case it is impossible to determine how much useful work is being performed.
+In either case, it is impossible to determine how much useful work is being performed.
 METG constrains efficiency so that a fixed amount of work is being performed relative to overhead.

 METG is parameterized on the efficiency metric.
 This is necessary, as it would not make sense to measure FLOPS on a memory bound benchmark, or vice versa.
-However, in spite of this, we find that the METG values tend to fall into a certain characteristic range which is consistent across efficiency measures.
+However, in spite of this, we find that the METGs for a given system tend to fall into a certain characteristic range, which is consistent across efficiency measures.
 For example, compare Figures 6 and 8.
-The systems in each graph occupy roughly the same parts of each graph, and in most cases the relative ordering of systems is the same (with a small number of close ties flipped between one and the other).
+The systems in each graph occupy roughly the same regions of each graph, and in most cases the relative ordering of systems is the same (with a small number of close ties flipped between one and the other).
 This holds when plotting Figure 8 on axes of efficiency vs task granularity (which we will include in the final paper).

-METG is also specific to the machine configuration: it can vary with network, CPU, etc. However it is again our experience that METG for a given programming system tends to span a range of typical values, and that these can guide both application and system development.
+METG is also specific to the machine configuration: it can vary with network, CPU, etc. However, it is again our experience that METG for a given programming system tends to span a range of typical values, and that these can guide both application and system development.
 Also, more precise measurements can identify specific bugs as noted below.